Cases Against Municipalities

 Common examples of cases in which notices of claims must be filed are car accidents with police, fire and sanitation vehicles.
 Accidents involving buses or trains also generally require a notice of claim.
 Likewise, trips and falls on a broken street or sidewalk often require a notice of claim.
 Also any construction accident involving either City or municipal property or public authority property such as the School Construction Authority, the Port Authority and the New York City Transit Authority.
 Also negligence and medical malpractice cases against public hospitals such as the New York Health and Hospital Corporation, require a notice of claim.
 Playground accidents on public property such as City parks and public schools also require a notice of claim.

 Many people who try do to notice of claims themselves, often file them with the wrong municipality or governmental entity.
 Many people think any accident involving a public bus, train or public property in New York City is against the City, however most bus and train accidents involve the New York City Transit Authority or the New York Bus Company.
-Likewise, many school accidents, especially in Westchester and Long Island require that the notice of claim be filed with a school district, not the town or city.
+Likewise, many school accidents, especially in Long Island require that the notice of claim be filed with a school district, not the town or city.
 Likewise, the New York Health and Hospital Corporation must be served for accidents and medical malpractice at public hospitals such as Harlem Hospital, Bellevue Hospital and Elmhurst Hospital.
 Likewise, for construction accidents involving Ground Zero, the notice of claim must be filed with the Port Authority of New York and New Jersey.

 Consultations are always free and there is never a fee unless you win money.